kaushik88/kaushik88.github.io/_posts/2016-05-03-product-review-waze.md

 {% include figure.html path="blog/personal/waze-share.jpg" alt="Waze Share" %}

-I've always wondered why there have not been any feature improvements in Navigation for a long time -Google Maps had turn by turn navigation in October 2009.
-(Maybe all it took now was a Product Manager at Waze who cared about reaching the destination on time.)
+I've always wondered why there have not been any feature improvements in Navigation for a long time - it has been more than 6 years since Google Maps had turn by turn navigation.
+(Maybe all it took now was a Product Manager at Waze who cared enough about reaching the destination on time.)
 In the last few months we've had Waze introduce 2 cool features and also Google Maps introducing the ability to search for locations along your drive.
 I hope there's more coming!